gonzalo-s/gonzalo_soler_web/README.md

 Hey there! 👋 This is my online resume – think of it as a chill space where I'll be showcasing all the awesome projects I've been a part of. 🚀

+This app is designed to present my professional journey, skills, and projects in a structured and visually appealing way.
+While it might seem like overkill to use a dedicated `sections.ts` file for managing content, this approach is intentional.
+It mimics the architecture I would use if the data were coming from a CMS, ensuring scalability and maintainability for future enhancements.

 ## What You'll Find Here

 - **Projects:** Check out the projects I've been involved in.